eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 Questions

-10. Do you agree that the Wallet Unit should trigger the re-issuance process for the cases where the existing PIDs or attestations are about to expire, or where the Wallet Unit is running low on once-only PIDs or attestations?
+10. Do you agree that the Wallet Unit should trigger the re-issuance process when the existing PIDs or attestations are about to expire, or when the Wallet Unit is running low on once-only PIDs or attestations?
 If not, what other solution do you see?